 Of course we offer signal conditioner design services!
 More broadly, we offer measurement instrument and other analog design services.

-As founder and former owner of JH Technology, Harry Trietley did most of the signal conditioner designs (process transmitters and alarms) on their web site.
+As founder and former owner of JH Technology, Harry Trietley designed most of the signal conditioners (process transmitters and alarms) on their web site.
 Previous experience in measurement instrument and analog design includes Wilkerson Instruments, YSI (Yellow Springs Instruments) and the former Taylor Instruments.

 So – what are signal conditioners?
 Simply put – devices that convert one type of electronic signal into something different.

 Now, that’s a bit broad.
 You might consider televisions or compact disc players to be signal conditioners.
 After all, they convert their input signals into entirely different video or audio signals.
 The term “signal conditioner”, though, generally refers to industrial signal conversion instruments also known as process transmitters and alarms.

 “Transmitter”?
 Until recently process transmitters haven’t “transmitted” over the air at all.
 (Some newer products now do.)
 Rather, they “transmit” or send their converted signals – analog or digital – over wires.
 In fact, the original process transmitters were not even electronic.
 Precision pneumatic designs using bellows, nozzles and baffles, bourdon tubes and the like produced an analog pressure output, typically 3 to 15 PSI (pounds per square inch) proportional to the measured pressure, temperature or other variable.
 Signal “transmission” was through tubing.
 They’re still in use today: they aren’t affected by electrical noise and can’t possibly touch off an explosion!
 No – we can’t design those.

 An industrial signal conditioner or process transmitter takes a measurement input, translates it to an acceptable control signal and sends it on to one or more “receivers”.
 The receivers usually are control instruments, systems or displays.
 You might liken it to the preamplifier in an audio system which takes the signal from a tuner, audio tape, compact disc or phonograph pickup (remember them?), amplifies it and sends it on to the power amplifier which drives the speaker.